7 Must-Have Breastfeeding Herbs

 Benefits include:

-• nervine, anti-inflammatory, carminative, milk sedative, amenorrhea, anxiety, chronic pelvic pain, endometriosis, GI/abdominal pain, headache insomnia, PMS, restlessness,
+• nervine, anti-inflammatory, carminative, milk sedative, amenorrhea, anxiety, chronic pelvic pain, endometriosis, GI/abdominal pain, headache, insomnia, PMS, restlessness,

 Enjoy Chamomile as a tea or tincture at night to help calm you or your babies!